-What the panel thinks regarding access to dance for health and social prescribing as a pain management route.
-Thank you.
+What does the panel think regarding access to dance for health and social prescribing as a pain management route?

-I have found Guided Meditation& Arts & Crafts help.
+I have found Guided Meditation and Arts & Crafts help.
 What do other people use?

-Thank you!
-The more I learn, the more I wonder why the term ‘bone on bone’ is not banned from the NHS
+The more I learn, the more I wonder why the term ‘bone on bone’ is not banned from the NHS?

 CORMAC: Thank you for your comment.
-I agree that the term “Bone on bone” is not a helpful term for describing what might be causing joint pain.
+I agree that the term “bone on bone” is not a helpful term for describing what might be causing joint pain.
 The term is at best misleading and at worst harmful, potentially increasing pain related fear.
 It evokes a very negative image which can reinforce the misconceptions that pain is solely due to tissue injury and that hurt always means harm.
-We recently organised an online Flippin Pain event specifically on osteoarthritic (OA) pain.
-It was delivered by Dr Natasha Stanton from Australia a leading expert in pain education around OA.
-The link to the event is here https://www.youtube.com/watch?v=mlkg3f2Nvfw.
-In the event the term Bone on bone is specifically discussed.
+We recently organised an online Flippin’ Pain event specifically on osteoarthritic (OA) pain.
+It was delivered by Dr Natasha Stanton from Australia, a leading expert in pain education around OA.
+The link to the event is here.
+In the event, the term bone on bone is specifically discussed.
 I hope you find it interesting.
-Thank you for your interest in Flippin Pain.
+Thank you for your interest in Flippin’ Pain.